 While it does not reduce your debt, debt consolidation will make it easier for you to pay it off.
 There are different options available.

 When it comes to debt relief for seniors, debt resolution can be a useful solution.
 Debt resolution is when a firm negotiates with creditors on your behalf.
 The goal is to forgive or take an offer that is less than what you owe.

 Debt resolution only works for unsecured debts.
 Debts that classify as unsecured include:

 - Cell phone debts

 Mortgages and car loans are not unsecured debts.
 Make sure to have all your credit card statements together so that the firm can determine the best direction to take.
-Under a debt settlement program, you can repay your debts within a few years.
+Under a debt resolution program, you can repay your debts within a few years.